 Want to learn more about raising a child with autism to adulthood?
 Marguerite shares more of her stories of raising her children in her book, “My Picture Perfect Family.”
 This book shares her passion for helping her daughter succeed in spite of all the challenges…including many stories about traveling with an autistic child!

-Today, Samantha is 25 years old and graduated college 2 years ago.
-She has friends and a boyfriend, and using her talent for singing to perform in cabarets and plays.
+Today, Samantha is 25 years old and graduated from college a few years ago.
+She has friends and is using her talent for singing to perform in cabarets and plays.
 She wants to break the stereotype that higher functioning autistic people have and hopes it opens doors for her and for others like her.
 She wants to be an actress and will be in a film coming out soon.

 Marguerite’s dream for her daughter is to be the “Marlee Matlin of autism.”
 Says mom, “Let everyone go for their dream in their own way.”